User Activation Email Sending Script in PHP

 Database Script

 The following database script shows the create-statement for the registered_user table.
-By importing this script you can run this example to register users and send user activation emails.
+You can run this example by importing this script to register users and send activation emails.

 CREATE TABLE IF NOT EXISTS `registered_users` (